corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > Obviously, it is more efficient to use `WriteTo()`, rather than the `Serialize()` codepath, as the former avoids unnecessarily allocating strings.
 >
+> It's not totally clear-cut, though.
+Internally, `Serialize()` uses `stackalloc` and/or buffer rental to avoid allocations, so you only pay for the final string allocation.
+>
-> In fact, for many common cases, using `WriteTo()` means that you will just be writing the underlying UTF8-encoded byte buffers directly into the output, even when you have modified and composed JSON content from multiple sources.
+> On the other hand, for many common cases, using `WriteTo()` means that you will just be writing the underlying UTF8-encoded byte buffers directly into the output, even when you have modified and composed JSON content from multiple sources.
+>
+> Prefer `WriteTo()`, where possible

 Once you've finished exploring that, you can delete those two lines before we move on.
 We'll re-introduce serialization again later.